 Under the equity interest pledge agreements between Dasheng Online, the shareholders of Dasheng Zhixing and Dasheng Zhixing, the shareholders pledged all of their equity interests in Dasheng Zhixing to Dasheng Online as security for performance of the obligations of Dasheng Zhixing and its shareholders under the amended and restated exclusive business cooperation agreement, exclusive option agreements, the powers of attorney and the equity interest pledge agreements.
 Dasheng Online is entitled to receive dividends distributed by the pledged equity interests during the term of the pledge.
 Dasheng Zhixing may receive dividends distributed only with prior written consent of Dasheng Online.
 If any event of default as provided in the contractual arrangements occurs, Dasheng Online may exercise the right to enforce the pledge after issuing a notice of default to Dasheng Zhixing in accordance with the equity interest pledge agreements.
-Dasheng Online may exercise any remedy measure under applicable PRC laws, the amended and restated exclusive business cooperation agreement, the equity interest pledge agreements, including but not limited to being paid in priority with the equity interest based on monetary valuation that such equity interest is converted into or from the proceeds from auction or sale of the equity interest.
-The shareholders of Dasheng Zhixing and Dasheng Zhixing and lot is rights and obligations under the amended and restated exclusive business cooperation agreement, the exclusive option agreement, the exclusive option agreement, the exclusive option agreements, the powers of attorney and the equity interest pledge agreements, including but not limited to being paid in priority with the equits interest based on monetary valuation that such equity interest pledge agreements, including but not limited to being paid in priority with the equits business cooperation agreement, the exclusive option agreement, the exclusive option agreements, the powers of attorney and the equity interest pledge agreements wi
+Dasheng Online may exercise any remedy measure under applicable PRC laws, the amended and restated exclusive business cooperation agreement, the exclusive option agreements, the powers of attorney and the equity interest pledge agreements, including but not limited to being paid in priority with the equity interest based on monetary valuation that such equity interest is converted into or from the proceeds from auction or sale of the equity interest.
+The shareholders of Dasheng Zhixing and Dasheng Zhixing do not have the right to assign or delegate their rights and obligations under the amended and restated exclusive business cooperation agreement, the exclusive option agreements, the powers of attorney and the equity interest pledge agreements without Dasheng Online's prior written consent.
+Dasheng Online may assign any and all of its rights and obligations under the agreements to its designee(s) at any time.
+The agreements are binding on the shareholders of Dasheng Zhixing and their successors and permitted assignees and shall be valid with respect to Dasheng Online and each of its successors and assignees.
+The pledges were entered into and became effective on June 18, 2013 and will remain binding until the fulfillment of all obligations and the full payment under the equity interest pledge agreements.